chengscott/np2018_project2_demo_sample/README.md

     *** User '(no name)' entered from CGILAB/511. ***
     %
 ```

 5. Please be aware that the line sent from telnet and our delayclient might end with "\r\n".

+6. The output order of the command "ls" might be different, we will try to avoid this situation during demo.

+7. To make it easier to demo, you can print IP/Port as CGILAB/511 for the command "who".
+However, you still need to know how to retrieve the ip and port.

 ---